carlos-brito-pacheco/my-regex/Examples/NFA/README.md

 NFA nfa("0"); // NFA(std::string start_state_name)
 ````

-This creates an NFA with an state named `0` as our entry state.
+This creates a NFA with an state named `0` as our entry state.

 ## Adding states
 Next we have to add all the states